gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

    cancelled, it is **deferred**: the next legitimate launch finds the file and applies it.
 Until then every further `change_modpack` call bails with "Instance has not completed the setup phase", because `.setup` now exists.
-   `reinstall_modpack`'s guard is exactly what prevents the same leak on its own path — which is why `modpackReinstall.spec.ts`'s refusal test asserts on `.setup/`'s absence rather than only on the instance still running.
+   `repair_modpack`'s guard is exactly what prevents the same leak on its own path — which is why `modpackReinstall.spec.ts`'s refusal test asserts on `.setup/`'s absence rather than only on the instance still running.
    Both halves are now covered: the guarded path by `modpackReinstall.spec.ts`,